Use case

 Hardware faults, paper jams, consumable replacement, or network gear issues route to a technician with the full diagnostic packet.

-Deterministic endpoint-side printer problems with a known remediation path get resolved end-to-end and verified before the ticket closes.
+Deterministic endpoint-side printer problems with a known fix path get resolved end-to-end and verified before the ticket closes.

 What gets escalated and why.